By Pieter Lategan — Personal Working Notes

 The figure

-Rather than inventing a new form, I consciously studied the seated structure of Henri Matisse’s Blue Nude (1907) — not for its colour, sensuality, or expression, but for its compressed mass and seated gravity.
+Rather than inventing a new form, I consciously studied the seated structure of Henri Matisse’s Blue Nude (1907) |click the link| — not for its colour, sensuality, or expression, but for its compressed mass and seated gravity.

 I do not adopt Matisse’s bold colour language.
 In Silent Monumentalism, colour dominance creates noise and narrative.
 Stillness must operate before meaning, not through emotional cues.
 Any reference to blue in my work is subdued, absorbed into grey tonal structure — not to speak, but to carry weight.